dumnevijay/my-devops-learnings/Readme.md

 - Freelance DevOps consulting
 - Open-source collaboration

-If you're interested in working together, please reach out via [LinkedIn](https://linkedin.com/in/yourprofile) or email at your.email@example.com.
+If you're interested in working together, please reach out via [LinkedIn](https://linkedin.com/in/dumnevijay) or email at your.email@example.com.

-## 📄 License

-This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---